EE2dev/sequence-explorer/README.md

 ...
 ```

-Then the css selectors for this link and the two nodes would:
+Then the css selectors for this link and the two nodes would be:
 ```
   .l2000_A-2001_B {
     stroke: red;